 Not everything that needs decluttering is physical.

-Maybe it’s expectations.
-Maybe it’s perfectionism.
-Maybe it’s guilt around asking for help.
-Mama, you don’t need to carry it all.
+It could be expectations.
+It may be perfectionism.
+Maybe it's guilt around asking for help.
+Mama, you don't need to carry it all.

 Give yourself grace.
 Let go.
-Make space — physically and emotionally — for the beautiful mess that is motherhood.
+Make space for the beautiful mess of motherhood, both physically and emotionally.